 Graphis is committed to presenting and promoting the work of exceptional talent in Design, Advertising, Photography and Art/Illustration.
 In addition to the Platinum, Gold, and Silver winners, Graphis also embraces rising talent, all of whom have an equal Archive presentation.
 In our hardcover Annuals, Platinum and Gold winners receive full-page exposure, and Silver and Merit Winners are also visually presented.
 Up to 500 entries from each competition are included in the online archive for future reference, where everyone gets the same presentation.
 Today, the Graphis tradition continues, presenting award-winning work from 1944 to the present in digital and print.

-1. 50% off all Graphis Call for Entries, Publications and Digital Publications.
+1. 50% off all Graphis Call for Entries, Books and Digital Publications.

-4. Free access to the Graphis Logo Database, containing almost 5,000 logos.
+4. Free access to the Graphis Logo Database, containing over 5,000 logos.

 5. Free full access to our Book Archives and Master Portfolios.

 6. Free access to the digital Graphis Magazines 1944-2005.